 - First women’s beach volleyball player to surpass $1 million in career earnings

 Holly McPeak rounds out this list over more accomplished players because of her height.
-At 5 feet 7 inches, McPeak is one of the shorter players in beach volleyball history.
+At five feet, seven inches, McPeak is one of the shorter players in beach volleyball history.
 Despite her small stature, McPeak is a huge force to be reckoned with between the lines.

 While McPeak only has two major international medals to her name (bronze at the 2004 Summer Olympics and silver in the 1997 World Championships), her domination at the lower levels is quite astonishing.
 She was a three-time Olympian, and had more major beach volleyball competitions been introduced sooner, she would have likely won some of them.